rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 :::tip
 Question:

 You would ask: where is the `:w` and `:q` ex command?
-Aren't the original Vim's ex commands much shorter and easier for users?
+Aren't they much shorter and easier for users?

 Answer: